kubernetes-sigs/gateway-api/site-src/blog/2023/0823-welcome-gamma.md

 Almost from the point where the Gateway API was itself implementable, questions have been raised about how it could be used for configuring service meshes.
-The GAMMA initiative, started in 2022, is a dedicated vendor-neutral workstream within the Gateway API, working on examining how best to fit the service mesh into the framework of the Gateway API resources, without requiring users of the Gateway API to relearn everything they understand about the Gateway API itself.
+The [GAMMA initiative][gamma], started in 2022, is a dedicated vendor-neutral workstream within the Gateway API, working on examining how best to fit the service mesh into the framework of the Gateway API resources, without requiring users of the Gateway API to relearn everything they understand about the Gateway API itself.

 Over the last year, GAMMA has dug deeply into the challenges and possible solutions around using the Gateway API for service mesh.
-The end result is a small number of [enhancement proposals](https://gateway-api.sigs.k8s.io/v1beta1/contributing/gep/) that subsume many hours of thought and debate, and provide a minimum viable path to allow the Gateway API can be used for service mesh.
+The end result is a small number of [enhancement proposals](https://gateway-api.sigs.k8s.io/v1beta1/contributing/gep/) that subsume many hours of thought and debate, and provide a minimum viable path to allow the Gateway API to be used for service mesh.
 Of particular note:

 - [GEP-1324](https://gateway-api.sigs.k8s.io/geps/gep-1324/) provides an
   overview of the GAMMA goals and some important definitions.
 This GEP is well